Org-CD/Org-CD.github.io/index.md

 ### Upcoming Events
 - Meeting on Tuesday
-    - On the silver seats
+    - The silver seats are our new meeting place